MCCC’s Student Government elected new officers during their Oct. 5 meeting.

 Couch will handle the group’s marketing and speak with administration as liaison.

 Couch emphasized a love for public speaking and getting to know people when addressing the group.

 Colette Tibai, Tucker, Strychar, Kish, and Richardson were the historian nominees.

 Richardson will collect pictures and flyers for the Student Government’s yearbook they put out every year as historian, Tom Ryder said.

 Richardson said she had previous experience helping in yearbook.
 She takes a lot of photos and enjoys being involved.

 This year’s election was compelling, Kish said.

 As of Oct.
-6, Student Government has 34 members, according to Tom Ryder.
+6, Student Government has 34 members, Tom Ryder said.

-“This is a really great group of students, and I look forward to working with them and seeing what all they accomplish this year,” Tom Ryder said.
+“This is a really great group of students, and I look forward to working with them and seeing what all they accomplish this year,” he said.